Shashwatsngh/Shashwatsngh/README.md

 # Hi there 👋, I'm Shashwat Singh!

 ## About Me
-I'm a passionate developer with a keen interest in [your areas of interest, e.g., web development, machine learning, etc.].
+I'm a passionate developer with a keen interest in [Machine Learning, Computer Vision and Autonomous Vehicles].
 I love exploring new technologies and continuously improving my skills.

 - 🌱 I’m currently learning [Machine Learning, Computer Vision and ROS]
 - 👯 I’m looking to collaborate on [open source projects, Hackathons and Research]